 - Personal Injury caused by driving drunk or under the influence of drugs

 A Chapter 7 is known as a liquidation bankruptcy.
-It is designed to erase unsecured debts such as credit cards, medical bills and utility bills.
+It is designed to erase unsecured debts such as credit cards, medical bills and personal loans.
 This is the most common form of bankruptcy.
 During a Chapter 7 bankruptcy, a court appointed trustee collects the non-exempt property of the debtor, sells it and distributes the proceeds to the creditors.
 The process moves quickly and is usually completed within months.

 A Chapter 13 bankruptcy is a payment plan through which you pay back your creditors.
 This type of bankruptcy is called a reorganization bankruptcy.
 Consumers will choose to file this type of bankruptcy petition when they have substantial assets such as a house they would like to keep.
 A Chapter 13 bankruptcy spreads out the time you have to repay your creditors.
 The consumer who files a Chapter 13 will pay part of or all of their debts under a controlled budget that is overseen by a bankruptcy trustee.
 It can take three to five years to complete the bankruptcy process.
 After you have made all the payments under the plan, you receive a discharge of your debts.